 –Brad Lomenick, founder of BLINC, former president and key visionary of Catalyst, author of The Catalyst Leader and H3 Leadership

 “Joseph Barkley leader is one of those leaders who simply gets it.
-He understands culture and trends, as had done an awful lot with his years so far.
+He understands culture and trends, and has done an awful lot with his years so far.
 He’s a leader I respect, read and listen to.”

 –Carey Nieuwhof, Author, Blogger, host of The Carey Nieuwhof Leadership Podcast, Lead Pastor Connexus Church